greyes-developer/demo-movies-back/README.md

 ### NOTES

-The .env files must be in the root of the project
+The .env files must be in the root of the project.